danijeljw/danijelj/source/_posts/2016-02-20-tasmania-is-an-experience.markdown

 ######Port Arthur
 Resting on Port Arthur for the night, everything closes at 8pm.
 Literally, everything.
 Grenouille and I got a châlet at [Port Arthur Villas](www.portarthurvillas.com.au) and they took us in late at night without much ado.
 A bit pricey for my liking, but what the hell, we're on holidays afterall!
 Wonderful room with amazing views.
 Awesome breakfast in the morning too!

-{% /images/20160217.iPhone6Plus.091545.jpg 800 800 'Continental Breakfast at Port Arthur Villas' 'Continental Breakfast at Port Arthur Villas' %}
+{% img /images/20160217.iPhone6Plus.091545.jpg 800 800 'Continental Breakfast at Port Arthur Villas' 'Continental Breakfast at Port Arthur Villas' %}

 Before we turned it in we headed down the road to a recommendation from our innkeeper to the [Port Arthur Historic Site](www.portarthur.org.au) bistro restuarant.
 Greeted by the lovliest old queen _(yasss, kween 🙌🏻)_ who tended to our whims and needs.
 Heck, he even gave up 4 of his own cigarettes because no shops where open when we were leaving!
 5-Stars! ⭐️⭐️⭐️⭐️⭐️ Dinner was an amazing salmon dish served on a bed of noodles.
 Wonderful!